ABA Division for Public Education Events

 As the world commemorates the 800th anniversary of Magna Carta, this session will offer a free teaching toolkit for discussing this foundational legal document in your classroom.
 Request your own teaching toolkit.

-CRFC's Annual Conference for Teachers in Civics, Law, and Government (Oak Brook, Ill., Nov.
-1)
+CRFC's Annual Conference for Teachers in Civics, Law, and Government, Oak Brook, IL, November 1, 2014

 When Words Collide: Protecting National Security and the First Amendment